joe-at-startupmedia/pmon3/README.md

 ### Generation Utility

-Instead of configuring this file from scratch you can use the [export](#pmon3_export) command to output JSON from the current process list.
-This will allow the administrator to dynamically build a process list using imperative commands without having to manually write the configuration file.
+Instead of configuring this file from scratch you can use the [export](#pmon3_export) command to output the configuration from the current process list.
+This allows the administrator to build a process list using imperative commands followed by exporting the results to a configuration file.

-### Dependencies

-Dependencies can be provided as a json array and determine the order in which the processes are booted.
-They are sorted using a directed acyclic graph meaning that there cannot be cyclical dependencies between processes (for obvious reasons).
-Dependency resolution can be debugged using the [dgraph](#pmon3_dgraph) command.
-Parent processes can wait [n] amount of seconds between spawning dependent processes by utilziing the `dependent_process_enqueued_wait` configuration variable which currently defaults to 2 seconds.

 ### Flags